 Not even a year after getting his first role in anime, Kaji grabbed his first-ever leading role in the sports anime Overdrive.

 The rest of the year was uneventful with only a couple of minor roles in anime such as Night Wizard The ANIMATION, Potamoyo, Kishin Taisen Gigantic Formula, El Cazador de la Bruja, and Getsumen To Heiki Mina.

 2008 enabled him with lots of opportunities to make a name for himself.
 He landed roles in anime such as Major (on its 4th season), Inazuma Eleven, Kyou Kara Mahou (3rd season), Yozakura Quartet, Yatterman, Noramimi (2nd season), Stitch!, yet fans remember or first knew him from his role as Finnian in Kuroshitsuji.

 Finnian could be a character that easily would go unnoticed but thanks to Toboso Yana‘s writing, fans got to know that this naïve character has, in fact, a dark background – as most of the characters that surround the protagonists -, and his naïvité was due to having been imprisoned for a long time, not having contact with the outside world.

-Working under Ciel Phantomhive, Finnian grows to like the outdoors and put his insane strenght to use (although initially it led to some hilarious situations).
+Working under Ciel Phantomhive, Finnian grows to like the outdoors and puts his insane strength to use (although initially, it led to some hilarious situations).
 He might be a crybaby at times but when needed, he’s a reliable character.